Easy to use. Powerful software. Priced right.

 "To be successful, you have to have your heart in your business, and your business in your heart."-T. Watson, Sr.

-Conestoga Energy is an example of a company who added Shutdown work order types to their system for their Arkalon Ethanol plant in Liberal, Kansas.
+Conestoga Energy is an example of a company that added Shutdown work order types to their system for their Arkalon Ethanol plant in Liberal, Kansas.
 Richard Hanson, Plant manager, says, "MAPCON is the driver.
 Everything is put in as a work order and is tracked through MAPCON."

 "MAPCON's used for shutdowns.
 We get work requests throughout the year and some of them are shutdown work orders.
 So, we designate them as shutdown."-Omar Abril, PDM Technician.